 Information for Supervisors

-To support student success and strong supervisory relationships we recommend that all supervisors and their graduate students revisit their mutual expectations and reframe them to address our current situation.
+To support student success and strong supervisory relationships we recommend that all supervisors and their graduate students revisit mutual expectations and reframe them to address our current situation.

 - Supervisors of incoming students (especially Master’s) should consider whether they can make available a back-up plan for research to complete the degree in the event that it does not become possible for the student to attend campus.